iorlovic/Credit-Card-Management/workingUi/README.md

 * In class notes and lecture
 * previous assignments
-* Ivan took a UI class in Madrid
+* Ivan took a UI class last semester
 * geekforgeeks
-* chatgpt for sample data
+* chatgpt for sample data and helping with errors

 ## Known Errors